Backpacking Kerala: the ultimate travel guide

 Transport: From Trivandrum it is easy to hop on a bus or train to Kovalam, Varkala, Alleppey or Cochin

 Where to sleep: Rather than staying in Trivandrum I suggest that you already make your way to nearby Varkala for a more scenic location and better selection of accommodation options.
 However, if you do find yourself in Trivandrum I can recommend La Casa Homestay or the friendly Mary Land homestay.

 Varkala and Kovalam are Kerala’s most popular beach destinations.
 The question is which one to visit and the answer depends on what you are looking for.

 I visited both and preferred Varkala.
 It’s more laid back and the scenery around Varkala is extremely beautiful.
+It reminded me of Gokarna as it is a pilgrim town for Hindus as well.
 From Varkala you can rent a scooter to explore the scenic fishing villages surrounded by coconut groves or organize boat tours in the backwaters around Kappil or Anjengo.

 That said, Varkala is also a holy temple town for the locals and it is important to dress modestly.
 It is not the kind of beach where you can soak up the sun and swim in the sea.
 If that is what you are looking for, Kovalam is a better option.